LTUC/amman-prep-d14/Class-05/facilitator/README.md

     - Greater than or equal to (>=).
     - Less than or equal to (<=).

-  - Examples on Logical Operators:
+  - Examples of Logical Operators:
     - And (&&).
     - Or (||).
     - Not (!).

 ## Conditions in Javascript

-- What is conditions in JS and why we use it.
+- What are the conditions in JS and why do we use them?
 - How we use the conditions.

-  - Examples on IF ELSE condition:
+  - Examples of IF ELSE conditions:

     ```javascript
     if (true) {